Am I doing everything I should to solve my Prediabetes?

 True2go by Walgreens

-My only caution about this brand of meter would be for anyone who tends toward low blood sugar, or hypoglycemia.
-If there are any inaccuracies compared to some of the other models, it’s very important that false low readings do not cause the user to become complacent and skip the “Rule of 15” Treatment I’ve described above.
+My only caution about the Walgreens brand of meter would be for anyone who tends toward low blood sugar, or hypoglycemia.
+If there are any inaccuracies compared to some of the other models, it’s very important that false low readings do not cause the user to become complacent and skip the “Rule of 15” treatment I’ve described above.